Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

-Some important examples are the following.
+\nomenclature[H, 04]{$\mathcal B_n$}{Boolean arrangement} Some important examples are the following.
 The \emph{boolean arrangement} is the arrangement $\mathcal B_n$ of coordinate hyperplanes $x_i=0$ in $\mathbb R^n$.
 The zonotope $Z(\mathcal A)$ is the $n$-cube $[-1,1]^n$.
 One has $\FFF(\mathcal B_n)=L^n$.
 Figure~\ref{f:zonotope} depicts the zonotope polar to the hyperplane arrangement in Figure~\ref{f:covectorsforhyp}.